Table of Contents

 Based on the studies involving several pyrheliometer designs, the contribution of the circumsolar sky to the beam is almost insignificant on a sunny day with clear skies.

-However, a gloomy day redistributes the radiation so that contribution of the circumsolar sky to the measurement may become more significant.
+However, a gloomy day redistributes the radiation so that the contribution of the circumsolar sky to the measurement may become more significant.

-• Pyranometer
+Pyranometer

 It is used to measure total hemispherical radiation.
 If shadowed, a pyranometer measures diffuse radiation.
 Most solar source data come from pyranometers.
 The total irradiance (W/m2) measured on a horizontal surface by a pyranometer is shown as follows: